 Parametric payout triggers are less well known outside the insurance world than indemnity or industry-loss triggers, but they deserve to be better understood.
 Because its payouts depend upon natural parameters rather than physical financial damage, parametric insurance enables the transfer of more specific risks, with greater transparency.
 This complements traditional protection and offers real advantages to buyers, sellers and investors alike.

-- Parametric insurance triggers lead to a payout when a specific chosen physical or natural parameter, such the magnitude of an earthquake or the wind speed of a hurricane in a defined place, exceeds a certain threshold.
+- Parametric insurance triggers lead to a payout when a specific chosen physical or natural parameter, such as the magnitude of an earthquake or the wind speed of a hurricane in a defined place, exceeds a certain threshold.

 - These parameters are measured by independent third parties and do not require complex and contentious loss-adjustment assessments.